-In particular, the dental examination is developed and revised by the CRDTS Dental Examination Review Committee (ERC).
-The Dental ERC is comprised of representatives from each of CRDTS' Member States, as well as dental educators and special consultants.
-With both practitioners and educators involved, the Committee has considerable content expertise from which to draw.
-The Committee also relies on practice surveys, current curricula, and standards of competency to assure that the content and protocol of the examination is current and relevant to practice.
-Determining the examination content is also guided by such considerations as patient availability, logistical constraints and the potential to ensure that a skill can be evaluated reliably.
+Test Development: The examination is developed and revised by the CRDTS Examination Review Committees.
+These committees are comprised of representatives from various member states, dental educators and special consultants, as required.
+With both practitioners and educators involved, the Committees have considerable content expertise on which to draw; the Committees also rely on practice surveys, current curricula, standards of competency and the AADE's Guidance for Clinical Licensure Examinations in Dentistry to assure that the content and protocol of the examination is current and relevant to practice.
+Determining the examination content is also guided by such considerations as patient availability, logistical restraints, and the potential to ensure that a skill can be evaluated reliably.
+The examination content and evaluation methodologies are reviewed annually.